cilium/cilium/Documentation/concepts.rst

 The goal of this document is to describe the components of the Cilium architecture, and the different models for deploying Cilium within your datacenter or cloud environment.
 It focuses on the higher-level understanding required to run a full Cilium deployment.
-You can then use the more detailed `install_guide` to understand the details of setting up Cilium.

 ******************
 Component Overview